ryanyuyu/SOCVR-RoomInformation/README.md

 **Discussions** about whether or not **borderline** answers warrant flags are allowed, as long as you are actually interested in a discussion and you aren't trying to coerce users into flagging.

+You can request people to review a post to add **Close Votes**, but mind the first bullet point under "General Expectations for Members".

 ###General expectations for Members:
 * [[cv-pls]](http://sopython.com/wiki/cv-pls) should not be a habit for users.
 Don't make it an instinct to fast-track every eligible post to the front of the closure system.
 Exceptions are okay if the post is _really_ bad or the users in that tag can't close the post in time.
 * [cv-pls] mean "close vote _please_", not "close vote or I'll stab you".
 There should be no expectation for other members to close vote any post you bring up, and do not pressure anyone into doing so.